handsontable/handsontable/docs/next/guides/columns/column-freezing.md

 ## User-triggered freeze

-In order to manually freeze a column, you need to set the `manualColumnFreeze` config item to `true` in Handsontable initialization.
+To manually freeze a column, you need to set the `manualColumnFreeze` config item to `true` in the Handsontable initialization.
 When the Manual Column Freeze plugin is enabled, you can freeze any non-fixed column and unfreeze any fixed column in your Handsontable instance using the Context Menu.

 ::: tip
 A frozen column won't go back to the original position after you unfreeze it.